You may find other exhibits much more interesting. But it all depends on our personal preferences and what makes visual and emotional impact upon us.

 In a period when people didn’t travel very much, the Cast Courts brought art and architecture under one roof.

-While you can see many wonderful pieces in this section, I’ve selected four Michelangelo’s sculptures for this post.
+While you can see many wonderful pieces, I’ve selected four Michelangelo’s sculptures for this post.

 His David is probably the most famous sculpture in the world.
 The Grand Duke Leopold II of Tuscany gifted this life size cast to Queen Victoria.